jakob-lilliemarck/sbox/README.md

 ## Todo

-**Celery app-instance request-guard and fairing:**
+**DONE Celery app-instance request-guard and fairing:**
-Create a re-usable rocket-fairing (middleware) that makes the celery instance available through a request guard on all routes.
+Create a request guard to make it simple to send celery tasks.
 Any route should be able to create tasks on the queue.

-**Duplex communication:**
-Search options and implement a protocol and frameowkr that supports full-duplex communication, with the goal of beeing able to push data to a client on updates to any database entity.

-More specifically, this app should push data on changes to a specific column of a set of entries in a "watcher" table. i.e:
-"When the column 'a' of watcher with id "1" updates with a value *not equal* to the current value, push the updates watcher to the client"

 **Extend database schema and apis:**
 Existing: